Coskon/coskmusicbot/README.md

 - Done!
 For Replit, you can just press "Run" (make sure `bot.py` is renamed to `main.py`) to run your bot.

 ## Important
+- This script was only tested on WINDOWS, it might not work on other OS.
+- If you were to delete all prefixes and don't want to mess with the .json files to add them back, simply use "DEF_PREFIX" as the prefix and call the `options default` or `add_prefix [prefix]` commands.
-- The first time playing a song, you might be prompted to login with a youtube account, just follow the instructions in the console.
-If you don't want to do that (which might block age restricted videos from being played), open the code and change the parameter `USE_LOGIN` to `False`.
+- ~~The first time playing a song, you might be prompted to login with a youtube account, just follow the instructions in the console.
+If you don't want to do that (which might block age restricted videos from being played), open the code and change the parameter `USE_LOGIN` to `False`.~~ No longer necessary.
-- Because of a problem with the library `pytube`, even if you login you will not be able to play age restricted videos.
-To fix this, go to `venv/Lib/site-packages/pytube`, open to edit `innertube.py` and in line 223, change `client='ANDROID_MUSIC'` into `client='ANDROID_CREATOR'`. (if you're using a cloud service, the path to the package might be a little different, try searching for a way to access "site-packages")
+- ~~Because of a problem with the library `pytube`, even if you login you will not be able to play age restricted videos.
+To fix this, go to `venv/Lib/site-packages/pytube`, open to edit `innertube.py` and in line 223, change `client='ANDROID_MUSIC'` into `client='ANDROID_CREATOR'`. (if you're using a cloud service, the path to the package might be a little different, try searching for a way to access "site-packages")~~ No longer necessary.
 - ~~If you're using the beta, there is a problem with the library `youtube-dl`.
 To fix this go to `site-packages/youtube_dl/extractor/youtube.py`, at line 1794 (where it says 'uploader_id': ...) add a # at the beginning (aka comment out the line).
 If you're not convinced, instead change it to `'uploader_id': self._search_regex(r'/(?:channel|user)/([^/?&#]+)', owner_profile_url, 'uploader id', fatal=False) if owner_profile_url else None,`.~~ No longer necessary.
-- This script was only tested on WINDOWS, it might not work on other OS.
-- If you were to delete all prefixes and don't want to mess with the .json files to add them back, simply use "DEF_PREFIX" as the prefix and call the `options default` or `add_prefix [prefix]` commands.

 ## Beta disclaimer
 As the name indicates, it's in beta.
 It will not work as expected, at least not 100% of the time, have that in mind.
 Current beta feature: *Streaming audio instead of downloading it*.
-Why is in beta: *Bad stability, bot cutting audio.
-This will be fixed before 1.0.0 release, alongside new embeds/messages to make it look better.*
+Why is in beta: *Will be released when i make new embeds/messages to make it look better.
+Bot cutting audio should be fixed.*
-Possible causes: *Caused by the song urls and pytube client.*
-Possible solutions: *Maybe make sure the bot doesnt play anything if there's something already on, not even to check for errors.*

 ## Limitations
-- Only supports YouTube.
+- ~~Only supports YouTube.~~ Not in the beta.
 - Some commands will not work if the necessary API key is not provided or is incorrect (though those aren't really important).
 - ~~When searching for results on YouTube, you have to wait for all the reactions to appear to be able to choose.~~ Added buttons! (you can still use reactions).
-- It has to download each video mp3, so it's limited by the host internet speed and disk space. (*in the beta it doesn't, but it's still limited by internet speed*)
+- ~~It has to download each video mp3, so it's limited by the host internet speed and disk space.~~ Not in the beta (still limited by internet speed).
 - Bot language is global for all servers (cannot changed individually for each server).
 This will probably not be changed.
 - User interface creates a separate venv occupying more space.
 Might change in the future. (couldn't initialize both threads at the same time and make them work correctly so i went with this)